 A good conversion rate is worth its weight in gold.
 You could have a million visitors daily, but with a 0% conversion rate, you aren’t turning those figures into revenue.

 Conversion rate optimisation is a mixture of common sense practices (such as increasing the speed your web pages load) and lots and lots of testing!

 Let’s start with some of the fundamental things you need to consider when optimising for conversions.

-One of most common cause of abandoned baskets and poor conversion rates is terrible load times.
-Nobody waits around for a page to load for ages, especially when trying to purchase in item.
+One of the most common causes of abandoned baskets and poor conversion rates is terrible load times.
+Nobody waits around for a page to load for ages, especially when trying to purchase an item.
 This means you’re going to have a high bounce rate.